tarolandia/vinyl/README.md

 # Vinyl
 **_Access Level for him and her_**

-_by: Federico Saravia Barrantes and Lautaro Orazi_
+_by: Federico Saravia Barrantes @fsaravia and Lautaro Orazi @tarolandia_

 ## Introduction